-Networking events are an excellent way to find new contacts, build business relationships, stay in informed and raise your profile but few people really understand how to make the most of these opportunities.
+Networking events are an excellent way to find new contacts, build business relationships, stay informed and raise your profile – but few people really understand how to make the most of these opportunities.

 Attending events is cited as one of the most challenging aspects of networking, everyone from experienced senior executives to new graduates finds walking into a room full of strangers daunting.
-If people are not comfortable or don’t understand how to make the most of networking events they can be a waste of time and money.
+If people are not comfortable or don’t realise how to make the most of networking events, they can be a waste of time and money.

 Smarter Networking offer How to Work a Room:

 Our previous clients include: American Express, BAE Systems, Cambridge University Judge Business School, Commerzbank, EAIE, Hult International Business School, Imperial College London, IOSH, KPMG, London Business School, London Chamber of Commerce, Nationwide Building Society, PGIM, The Law Society, The PA Club, UBM (UK) Ltd, University of St. Gallen, WHU University.